 See your dentist and discuss a plan that best meets your needs and the existing condition of your mouth.

-Dr. Paul Callahan, DDS provides Dentistry for Seniors for comprehensive care for maintaining function and good hygiene that can prevent tooth loss and other oral health problems.
+Comprehensive dental care for maintaining function and good hygiene can prevent tooth loss and other oral health problems.